johnfmorton/vite-module-builder-w-ghpages-npm-template/README.md

 After you've updated the code in your module and have updated your `package.json` file, you are ready to publish your module to NPM.

+**If you have disabled your GitHub Actions, turn them back on now.**

 Note that we precede the version number with a `v` in the tag name.
 This is a convention that is used by GitHub to identify tags.
 The version number should be the same as the version number in your `package.json` file.
 The `v` also